Caloric Feeding for Puppies

-The calcium and phosphorus amounts and the ca:p ratio are very important to be mindful of but this guide is an introduction to feeding a puppy for its energy needs and the calcium and phosphorous topic is covered in both the Appropriate Nutrient Levels for Skeletal Development in Large & Extra-Large Breed Puppies Guide found here and it is also discussed in the Introduction to Nutrients for Puppies Guide found here.
+The calcium and phosphorus amounts and the ca:p ratio are very important to be mindful of but this guide is an introduction to feeding a puppy for its energy needs and the calcium and phosphorus topic is covered in both the Appropriate Nutrient Levels for Skeletal Development in Large & Extra-Large Breed Puppies Guide found here and it is also discussed in the Introduction to Nutrients for Puppies Guide found here.
 (Link to nutrients for puppies guide will be activated June 2020)

 It is critical to be well informed about growth stage energy and nutrient needs for large breeds when formulating a homemade diet for large breed puppies.
 If in doubt, it is best to consult with a canine nutrition practitioner who specializes in both growth stage and large breeds.

 Extra Large Breed Puppies